shreyasharathi/shreyasharathi.github.io/essays/linear-regression.md

   - Linear Regression
 ---

 In this blog post, we'll look into a salary dataset and employ linear regression to understand the relationship between years of experience and salary.
+Linear regression in machine learning is a supervised learning algorithm used for predicting a continuous outcome variable based on one or more input features.
+It establishes a linear relationship between the input features and the target variable by finding the best-fitting line through the data points.

 ## THE DATASET